Bayesian Opponent Exploitation in Imperfect-Information Games

-Opponent exploitation is a fundamental problem, and our algorithm and extensions could be applicable to any domain modeled as an imperfect-information game.
+Opponent exploitation is a fundamental problem, and our algorithm and extensions could be applicable to many domains that are modeled as an imperfect-information games.
 For example, many security game models have imperfect information, e.g.,~\cite{Letchford10:Computing,Kiekintveld10:Robust}, and opponent exploitation in security games has been a very active area of study, e.g.,~\cite{Pita10:Robust,Nguyen13:Analyzing}.
 It has also been proposed recently that opponent exploitation can be important in medical treatment~\cite{Sandholm15:Steering}.